Discover the nature park

 Animals

 Hidididi!
-Loud and shrill is the call of the Common Sandpiper (Actitis hypoleucos).
+The call of the sandpiper (Actitis hypoleucos) is loud and shrill.
 Its habitat is the wild river.
-Here, where the water is constantly rushing, he has to come up with tricks to keep his...
+Here, where the water is constantly rushing, it has to come up with tricks to keep its...

 learn more